flutter/samples/game_template/README.md

 4. In the root of this project (the directory containing `pubspec.yaml`), run the following:
     - `flutterfire configure`
-        - This command will ask you about the name of the Firebase project that you created earlier, and about the target platforms you want to support.
+        - This command asks you for the name of the Firebase project that you created earlier, and the list of target platforms you support.
      As of April 2022, only `android` and `ios` are fully supported by Crashlytics.
-        - The command will rewrite `lib/firebase_options.dart` with the correct code.
+        - The command rewrites `lib/firebase_options.dart` with
+          the correct code.
 5. Go to `lib/main.dart` and uncomment the lines that relate to Crashlytics.

-Now you should be able to see crashes, errors and severe log messages in [console.firebase.google.com](https://console.firebase.google.com/).
+You should now be able to see crashes, errors, and severe log messages in [console.firebase.google.com](https://console.firebase.google.com/).
-To test this out, add a button to your project, and just throw whatever exception you like when the player presses it.
+To test, add a button to your project, and throw whatever exception you like when the player presses it.

 ```dart